tmat/roslyn/docs/contributing/Developing a Language Feature.md

     A feature speclet is different from a language design discussion.
 Discussions are very open-ended and often for features that simply won't work in the language.
 A feature speclet is a declaration of intent to do the feature as proposed.
 In many cases, this will come out of a language design discussion.

-    Linking to a early prototype of the proposed feature is highly encouraged.
+    Linking to an early prototype of the proposed feature is highly encouraged.
 It gives the Language Team a clear understanding of the design intent of the feature and can often serve as the initial commit in the feature branch.

     *Note*: The goal is not to have a 100%-complete design but instead a general understanding of how the language feature is intended to work.